Reliable bearing lubrication in –28 °C spiral chiller zones with no unplanned stoppages

 Conclusion

-By switching to Food Lube G220, the plant eliminated frozen bearings in spiral chillers, improved uptime and reduced maintenance costs, while staying HACCP and BRC compliant.
+By switching to Food Grease LT2 for the bearings, the plant eliminated frozen-bearing failures in spiral chillers, improved uptime and reduced maintenance costs, while supporting HACCP and BRC requirements.